nfdi4cat/pid4cat-model/README.md

 # PID4cat model

-> Status: alpha - This is in early development and may change.
+> Status: beta - This is in development and may still change.
 > We are interested in feedback of potential users.
 > Please use [issues](https://github.com/nfdi4cat/pid4cat-model/issues) for your comments, questions or ideas!